-Farmers’ representatives have agreed to accept the culling of livestock on farms where foot and mouth disease has been detected, Agriculture Minister Maria Panayiotou said on Tuesday, following a meeting between farmers’ representatives and the government.
+Farmers have agreed to accept the culling of livestock on farms where foot and mouth disease has been detected, Agriculture Minister Maria Panayiotou said on Tuesday.

-She announced the “immediate completion” of livestock culling, which was later clarified to mean that the culling of livestock would continue as European Union legislation dictates.
+She announced the “immediate completion” of livestock culling, which was later clarified to mean that the culling of livestock would continue as European Union legislation dictates, estimating that the process would be completed within the next 24 hours.

-The announcement follows protests at a farm in Pachna village during which prevented veterinary services department staff from accessing it and potentially culling the livestock, which predicated last Friday’s protest at the presidential palace.
+The announcement followed protests at a farm in the Famagusta village of Pachna during which they prevented veterinary services department staff from access and potentially culling the livestock, which predicated last Friday’s protest at the presidential palace.

 Compensation amounts already exceeded those initially foreseen by the EU’s maximum values on which it will agree to co-finance compensation for culled animals.